-Rule 27- Teams must input results and statistics on Leaguelineup.com/liboysofsummer within 24 hours of completion.
+Rule 27- Teams must input results on Leaguelineup.com/liboysofsummer within 24 hours of completion.

 Rule 28- Standings for division championships and eligibility for post-season play will be determined by the following: A) won-lost percentage B) runs allowed C) runs for D) playoff E) A team must play in at least 21 games to be eligible for the playoffs unless inclement weather forces the competition committee to reduce the games played to a lower number.

 Rule 29- Time limits.
 There is an hour and fifty (1:50) time limit for regular season games at all BOS fields that have back to back games or doubleheaders.
-These fields include: Baseball Heaven 1-4, Eisenhower Park A/B/C, Mitchel A/B, Cantiague Park, Bay Park, Brentwood State Park 1/2, PAL Stadium, PAL C1, NYIT, and Hofstra.
+These fields include: Baseball Heaven 1-4, Eisenhower Park A/B/C, Mitchel A/B, Cantiague Park, Bay Park, Brentwood State Park 1/2, PAL Stadium, PAL-C1, NYIT, Adelphi and Hofstra.